buddyboss/buddyboss-platform/src/readme.txt

 * Activity - Fixed small images in activity feed getting scaled up and distorted
 * Media - Fixed certain document types not always uploading into Forum replies
 * Media - Improved the formatting of media popups in Forum replies
-* REST API - Fixed API issue for private messages, activity privacy, and site permissions
+* REST API - Fixed API issues in private messages, activity privacy, and site permissions
 * Compatibility - Fixed conflicts with Privacy settings on Memcached servers

 = 1.4.4 =